aws-samples/aws-efa-eks/README.md

 ## Step 1: Create EKS cluster

-Create an empty EKS cluster via `eksctl`, at the moment, `eksctl` doesnt have support to create EFA supported nodegroup.
+Create an empty EKS cluster via `eksctl`.
 In the later steps, the nodegroup would be created then join the EKS cluster.

 ```
 eksctl create cluster --region us-east-1 --without-nodegroup --vpc-public-subnets ${subnets}